bigmlcom/bigmler/docs/index.rst

 dealing with a high number of scores or when adding to the final result the original dataset fields with ``--prediction-info full``, that may result in a large CSV to be created as output.

+Note that the the topics created in the Topic Model resource are now named after the more frequent terms that they contain.
+To return to the previous ``Topic 0`` style naming you can use the ``--minimum-name-terms`` option and set it to ``0``.

 .. _bigmler-time-series: